“It’s a sobering thing to watch people around you not only get sick, but pass away from things that could be preventable.”

 Along with his New Connections research, Kevin is exploring various aspects of kidney disease, racism, and medicine through several other projects.
 The Center for Health Equity Research and Promotion, through the U.S. Department of Veterans Affairs, recently awarded him a grant to examine experiences of race, racism, and psychosocial stress for Black men living with kidney disease, “to tie down what it means to deal with racism and stress and how that impacts people living with chronic disease,” Kevin says.

-With his forthcoming book, Hue Process, Kevin hopes to tackle racism and medicine from a researcher’s perspective.
+With his book, Due Process, which will be published soon, Kevin hopes to tackle racism and medicine from a researcher’s perspective.
 He aims to help researchers understand racism, using statistical applied models, rather than theory alone, to quantify racism.